The scheme originally opened for applications on 20 April 2020. This has to be done through HMRC’s website.

-The grant covered whichever was the lowest of either 80% of an employee’s regular earnings or £2,500 per month, plus the associated employer NICs and minimum automatic enrolment employer pension contributions on any subsidised earnings.
+The grant covered the lower of either 80% of an employee’s regular earnings or £2,500 per month, plus the associated employer National Insurance contributions and minimum automatic enrolment employer pension contributions on any subsidised earnings.

 Employers had to calculate the 80% using the employee’s actual earnings before tax, as of their last pay period prior to 19 March 2020 and they couldn’t include any discretionary fees, commission or bonuses.
 Any regular payments the employer is obliged to pay including past overtime, fees and compulsory commission payments could be included.

 For the majority of employers with full-time or part-time employees on a set salary, employers have to work out the following for the claim period: